 Regions of high source density like the centre of the bar of the LMC may be problematic.
 To estimate the confusion limit we extracted 2MASS sources in the centre of the LMC and extrapolated the cumulative distribution (i.e. luminosity function).
 A source density of 1 per 50 detection elements represents this limit (IRAS explanatory supplement, vol. 1, VIII-2).
 In the best seeing conditions, a detection element ($\sim \sigma^2$) is limited by the instrumental PSF ($\sigma = 0.51''$) and otherwise is given by the seeing itself ($\sigma = 0.8''$).
 In bluer bands confusion is approached at brighter magnitudes than in redder bandwidths.
-Confusion limit is not a problem during the best seeing conditions, however if the seeing is 0.8" Z-band observations down to 23.5 will be confusion-limited, while Y-band observations will be just about 1 mag brighter than the limit.
+Confusion limit is not a problem during the best seeing conditions, however if the seeing is 0.8'' Z-band observations down to 23.5 will be confusion-limited, while Y-band observations will be just about 1 mag brighter than the limit.
 Therefore, we prefer Y-band over Z-band observations.
-Because of the airmass observability of the MCs the seeing will be worse and the most crowded regions will already approach confusion at Y = 20.0 and J = 21.5 (DIMM seeing = 0.8"), thus it is necessary to observe these regions (about a dozen tiles) during the best possible sky conditions.
+Because of the airmass observability of the MCs the seeing will be worse and the most crowded regions will already approach confusion at Y = 20.0 and J = 21.5 (DIMM seeing = 0.8''), thus it is necessary to observe these regions (about a dozen tiles) during the best possible sky conditions.
 K_s -band observations will not be limited by confusion for a seeing $\leq 0.9''$.
+Seeing requirements are discussed in Sect.
+2.2.1 as well as in the ESO form, submitted with the scientific proposal, where they are specified separately for crowded and un-crowded regions.
 Note that these calculations are rather conservative (Hogg 2001, AJ 121, 1207) and are consistent with a large dataset that is also constrained by the processing time.
-For example, accurate PSF photometry, to disentangle faint stars in crowded fields, requires several iterations.
-The PSF photometry is being added to the data reduction software and will be tested against the numbers above in due time.
+For example, accurate PSF photometry, to disentangle faint stars in crowded fields, requires several iterations (see Sect.
+5.2).